brt9029/verbose-robot/README.md

 - Generate a README.md file for your Project using node.js (also gives the README file the name of the project)

 ## Installation
-- Download the repo
+- Clone the repository
-- Navigate to where the repo was downloaded
+- Navigate to where the repo was saved
 - Type in ```npm install``` for the dependencies requried (inquirer)
 - Run the app with ```node index```